typst/typst/tests/typ/compute/calc.typ

 #test(calc.binom(6, 2), 15)

 ---
-// Error: 13-16 a binomial coefficient must be an integer
-#calc.binom(1.5, 0)

----
 // Error: 13-15 a binomial coefficient must be positive
 #calc.binom(-1, 0)

----
-// Error: 16-19 a binomial coefficient must be an integer
-#calc.binom(1, 1.5)

 ---
 // Error: 16-18 a binomial coefficient must be positive